SORRY! NO LONGER ACCEPTING APPLICATIONS FOR SUMMER 2021!

 Retired Educator & Piano Studio Owner

-Now in its 16th year, the Summer Institute is named in honor of acclaimed music teacher Clara H. Jones who is a retired CMS teacher and provided community lessons on Charlotte's west side for decades in her home-based studio.
+Now in its 18th year, the Summer Institute is named in honor of acclaimed music teacher Clara H. Jones who was a retired CMS teacher and provided community lessons on Charlotte's west side for decades in her home-based studio.

 Below you will find everything parents usually ask.
 But if you need more info, feel free to contact us at 704.372.3742, Mon-Fri afternoons, or email email@example.com.

 - ONE LOW PRICE!
+SCHOLARSHIPS AVAILABLE!
 Tuition includes Academic & Fine Arts Instruction, Field Trips, Polo Shirts, Before & After Care, Instruments, Breakfast, Hot Lunch & Snack.
 No extra fees!

 - CONVENIENT LOCATION!
 Five minutes west of uptown at 1801 Oaklawn Avenue in the Family Life Center of First Baptist Church-West.
 Easy access from uptown on Trade Street, or I-77/I-85.